nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - **Cancel then press Triangle Sort by Innate**
     - Level 2 - IceBlast after Brace (If you're scared for your Life)
     - Level 3 - IceBlast (If you're scared for your Life)
-    - Level 4 to Level 6 (Add Level 3 too if Marcy is below 20 Magic) - IceBlast
+    - Level 4 to Level 6 (Add Level 3 too if Marcy is below 20 Magic) - IceBlast (Fill all slots, if Marcy has 22 Mag leave the top two Level 4 slots open)
     - Level 7 - FrogPrince
   - Riddel
     - **Cancel then press Triangle Sort by Innate**